-You need to know if your app is having performance issues.
+You need to know if your app is having performance problems.
 Full stop.

 Performance issues—like crashes or instances of high-latency—destroy your customer experience.
 Think back to a bad web or app experience you've had in the past.
 What did you do next?
 If you said leave the website or delete the app off your phone almost immediately, you're like most other consumers out there.

-Performance monitoring is, simply put, a category of tools that helps you determine when and if something is going awry on one of your digital experiences or in your product.
+Application performance monitoring (APM) is, simply put, a category of tools that helps you determine when and if something is going awry on one of your digital experiences or in your product.
 They help you identify issues faster and alert you to when problems are occurring, which leads to faster resolution and less impact on the customer.
 Win-win.

-Why you need performance monitoring (and why your customers won't be sad about it either)
+Why you need application performance monitoring (and why your customers will benefit too)

 As mentioned, having visibility into your apps is critical both for a positive customer experience and for protecting your business.
 Without the right visibility, your customers could be, unbeknownst to you, running into issues that give them headaches and cost you revenue.